Buying Guide

 How much does a POS system cost in South Africa?

 Costs vary widely.
-MangoPOS uses a R299 once-off setup with no monthly software fee and 1.5% per transaction after a 30-day free period.
+MangoPOS uses a R299 once-off setup with no monthly software fee and up to 1.5% per transaction after a 30-day free period.
 Other systems charge R800 to R2,500 per month in software fees.

 More from the blog